apache/flink-kubernetes-operator/examples/README.md

 ## Overview

-This directory contains few examples for Flink Kubernetes Operator.
+This directory contains few examples for the Flink Kubernetes Operator.
 These examples should only serve as starting points when familiarizing yourself with the Flink Kubernetes Operator and users are expected to extend these based on their production needs.

 ## Usage

-Please refer to the [Quick Start](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/try-flink-kubernetes-operator/quick-start) to run the examples.
+Please refer to the [Quick Start](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/try-flink-kubernetes-operator/quick-start) for setting up your environment to run the examples.

 ## Examples